1. What is Sexual Assault in New York? | Definition and Legal Basis

 - The accused knew or should have known the act was non-consensual.

-Touching that causes sexual humiliation, discomfort, or distress—even if brief—is sufficient to constitute a crime in many forcible touching cases across New York.
-Moreover, under certain circumstances, even non-physical actions such as simulated gestures or exposing oneself may fall under the scope of forcible touching, further complicating the path to an acquittal.
+Touching that causes sexual humiliation, discomfort, or distress is sufficient to constitute a sexual assault crime in many forcible touching cases.
+Even non-physical actions may fall under the scope of forcible touching, further complicating the path to an acquittal.

-Penalties for a forcible touching conviction in New York vary significantly depending on the identity of the victim and whether aggravating circumstances exist in the case.
-While typically a Class A misdemeanor, certain circumstances can elevate the charge and thus increase the potential prison sentence and the overall negative consequences, which makes pursuing a forcible touching acquittal critical.
-The following table summarizes potential sentences under New York law, illustrating the severe impact of a conviction:
+Penalties for a conviction of forcible touching in New York vary significantly depending on the victim's identity and whether aggravating circumstances exist, illustrating the severe nature of this sexual assault crime.
+While typically a Class A misdemeanor, certain circumstances can elevate the sexual assault charge to a felony, thus increasing the potential prison sentence, which makes pursuing a complete acquittal critical.
+The following table summarizes potential sentences under New York law:

 | Victim Category | Maximum Penalty |